-LIGHTING DESIGNED FOR IMPROVING THE QUALITY OF LIFE
+LIGHTING TO IMPROVE THE QUALITY OF LIFE

 Experts have predicted that 1.6 billion people will be over 65 by 2050.
 Population ageing is causing transformations in society with more and more people in need of assistance.